Alphalaneous/GoodGrid/README.md

 ## DrawLayers.hpp

 Every method here has an optional priority param, it is used if you need to run your code after or before something else.
-(For static changes such `setColor` methods, the highest number is the only one that ends up getting set. `setColorFor` methods will be in order of prio and all will run).
+(For static changes such `setColor` methods, the highest number is the only one that ends up getting set. `setPropertiesFor` methods will be in order of prio and all will run).

 ### **`class Grid : public DrawNode`**